nlx-group/LX-WordNetBrowser/README.md

 ]
 ```

+In /static/index.js search for "hostname", it is being concatenated with a string ":8000/....", change ":8000" with the port you are using.

 In langdata/main you should be putting your wordnet files in, along with the respective bridge between the pivot language.

 More configuration coming soon, for the mean time this is strictly a development configuration.